Research Projects

 - Development of a web interface

-- Derivation of the concept of a dynamic logistics system for the provision of spare parts for a condition-monitored A / C
+- Derivation of the concept of a dynamic logistics system for the provision of spare parts for a condition-monitored A/C

 Contact person: Prof. Dr. Lasch

-Process optimization in Schwarzheide (on behalf of BASF Schwarzheide)
+PROCESS OPTIMIZATION AT THE SCHWARZHEIDE SITE (on behalf of BASF Schwarzheide)

 - Identification of potential for reducing logistics costs within the transport chain